danielsaidi/Sheeeeeeeeet/README.md

 github "danielsaidi/Sheeeeeeeeet"
 ```

-Once the update completes, link in the built framework from `Carthage/Build`.
+Once the installation is finished, you must manually link `Sheeeeeeeeet` in your
+app project.

 ### Manual installation

 To add `Sheeeeeeeeet` to your app without Carthage or CocoaPods, clone this repo
 and place it somewhere in your project folder.
 Then, add `Sheeeeeeeeet.xcodeproj`
-to your project and add `Sheeeeeeeeet.framework` as an embedded app binary under
+to the project and add `Sheeeeeeeeet.framework` as an embedded app binary and as
-`General` and as a target dependency under `Build Phases`.
+a target dependency under `Build Phases`.

 ## Creating and presenting an action sheet